Looking for the best jobs for ex Cabin Crew?

 4. Travel Blogger

 If you’re thinking of starting a blog from scratch, it can take a while to start making decent money.
-But keep learning, keep investing in yourself and learn SEO so you can start ranking in Google and people will actually find your blog!
+But keep learning, keep investing in yourself and learn SEO so you can start ranking in Google!

 5. Photographer/ Vlogger